Docker Image

 , many applications fail here as/

 will not be writable.
-It is recommended to create some default user that the container run as.
-Name of the user is not important.
-The following command will create group namedgroup
+It is recommended to create a default user to run the container as.
+The name of the user is not important.
+The following command will create a group namedgroup

 , doubleuser

-- Container defaults to UTC time zone.
-If it not desired, it should be set to proper default, e.g.
+- The container defaults to the UTC timezone.
+If this is not desired, it should be set to the correct default, e.g.

 RUN echo 'Europe/Prague' > /etc/timezone

 - Packaging tools must not be interactive.
-E.g., for
+For example, for `deb’ systems:

 Do not forget to add